Squad No. 24

 |Bowl||Left-arm fast-medium||Best Bowl||First Class - 3-36 v Sussex at Horsham, 2013|

 Player Shirt Supporter for 2015: Angus Freeman

-Having already captained the England under 19s, Adam is held in high regard at the St Lawrence Ground and signed his first professional contract with the Club, a three-year deal, aged just 16.
+Having already captained the England under 19s, Adam is held in high regard at The Spitfire Ground, St Lawrence and signed his first professional contract with the Club, a three-year deal, aged just 16.

 During the early stages of his career, the former Beth’s Grammar School student has based his game on bowling a nagging line outside of off stump while providing lower-order stability with the bat.

-After making his debut at the end of the 2010 campaign, Adam went on to make nine first-class appearances during the summer of 2011 and has become an integral part of the Spitfires t20 team, whilst continuing to study at university.
+After making his debut at the end of the 2010 campaign, Adam went on to make nine first-class appearances during the summer of 2011 and has become an integral part of the Spitfires t20 team, whilst continuing to study at the University of Kent.